Guide to the Different US Embassy Visa Types

 Table of Contents

-Foreign nationals wishing to travel to the USA will in most circumstances be required to hold a valid US visa to gain entry into the country.
+Foreign nationals who want to travel to the US will in most circumstances need a valid US visa in order to travel to the border and ask to enter the country.

-If you are not eligible to travel visa-free, for example you have been refused ESTA or your are travelling to the US to work, you will need to apply for the relevant US visa.
+If you are not eligible to travel visa free, for example you have been refused ESTA or you are travelling to the US to work, study, join family or live there permanently, you will need to apply for the relevant US visa.

 B-1 Business Visa

-This is a visa used for travelling to the USA on a temporary basis for the purpose of business.
-It could be used for business meetings, to attend a scientific convention or to meet with a prospective client.
-It is not intended to be used for permanent employment purposes.
+This visa is used for travelling to the US on a temporary basis for the purpose of business.
+It can be used for business meetings, to attend a scientific convention or to meet with a prospective client.
+It is not intended for long term or permanent employment in the US and does not allow you to work in a US labour market role.

 The B-1 visa may also be used for:

-• Taking part in an exhibition where the purpose is to attract new customers, make samples available, and take orders that will be produced and delivered in your own country, not the USA.
+• Taking part in an exhibition where the purpose is to attract new customers, make samples available and take orders that will be produced and delivered in your own country, not the US.

-• Working as a service engineer travelling to the USA to install, service or make repairs to industrial or commercial machinery or equipment that has been sold by a company in your own country to a US buyer, where the accompanying contract states that the UK company provides these services.
-No payment must be received for these services in addition to any that was laid out in the original contract of sale.
+• Working as a service engineer travelling to the US to install, service or make repairs to industrial or commercial machinery or equipment that has been sold by a company in your own country to a US buyer, where the accompanying contract states that the foreign company provides these services.
+No extra payment is taken in the US beyond what was agreed in the original contract of sale.

-• Travelling to the USA to take up a speaking or lecturing engagement that lasts no longer than 9 days, at 1 institution only, where the institution is a governmental research organisation, institution of higher education, a non-profit research organisation, or a related non-profit entity.
-The speaking engagement must be for the benefit of the institution.
-The speaker or lecturer must not have accepted speaking engagement related payment or expenses from 5 institutions during the last six months.
+• Travelling to the US to take up a speaking or lecturing engagement that lasts no longer than 9 days at one institution, where the institution is a governmental research organisation, institution of higher education, non-profit research organisation or a related non-profit entity.
+The speaking engagement has to benefit the institution and the speaker or lecturer cannot have accepted payment or expenses for similar engagements from more than 5 such institutions during the previous six months.

-• Visiting sites in the USA that may be used for future business premises.
+• Visiting sites in the US that may be used for future business premises.

-• Taking an elective clerkship at a US medical school’s hospital without payment from the hospital, where you are a medical student from a foreign medical school.
+• Taking an elective clerkship at a US medical school’s hospital without payment from the hospital, where you are a medical student from a foreign medical school and the placement meets State Department criteria.

 • Taking part in a voluntary service program which benefits a US local community, where you are a member of and have a commitment to a recognised religious or non-profit charitable organisation.

-• Athletes, amateur or professional, travelling to the USA to compete for prize money.
+• Athletes, amateur or professional, travelling to the US to compete for prize money only, with no salary from a US source.

-• Domestic employees or nannies accompanying a foreign national employer.
+• Certain domestic employees or nannies accompanying a qualifying foreign national employer or US citizen employer who usually lives abroad.

 B-2 Tourism Visa

-This visa may be used to visit the USA for tourism purposes or to seek short-term medical treatment.
-The B-2 visa would therefore be the ideal visa for:
+This visa is used to visit the US for tourism or to seek short term medical treatment.
+The B-2 visa would typically be the appropriate visa for:

-• A visit to friends or relatives who live in the USA
+• A visit to friends or relatives who live in the US

 • Receiving medical treatment